Skip to main content

 Now that we've locked in the details for the first email of the sequence, let's look at the second, third (and maybe more) emails.

-Under the 'send in XX days', you can click the up or down arrow to adjust the cadence, or number of days between each email, or drip.
-Completely up to you when you'd like to scheduled your emails.
-1 day apart, 3 days apart, or mix it up and set the drips to difference cadences!
+Under the 'send in XX days', you can click the up or down arrow to adjust the cadence, number of days between each email, or drips.
+Completely up to you when you'd like to schedule your emails.
+1 day apart, 3 days apart, or mix it up and set the drips to different cadences!
+Also, you can configure WHEN the email campaigns will be sent, down to the specific hour--choose early morning for those early-birds, or late at night for the work-a-holics!

 As Reply